gorgitko/molminer/README.md

   - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install poppler-utils`
 - [libmagic](https://github.com/threatstack/libmagic).
 Reads the magic bytes of file and determine its MIME type.
   - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install libmagic1 libmagic-dev`

+Paths to data files can be also specified in both MolMiner CLI and library, but defining them in environment variables is the easiest way.
 ### Python dependencies
 Dependencies listed in `setup.py` will be installed automatically when you run `$ python setup.py install`.
 Unfortunately, there is a complicated dependency [RDKit](http://www.rdkit.org/).
 It's best to install it as a [conda package](https://anaconda.org/rdkit/rdkit).